Market outlook

 Our view on economic growth

-After exceptionally strong quarter-on-quarter growth in the third quarter of 2023 (1.2% non-annualised), US growth slowed somewhat in the fourth quarter to 0.8% (non-annualised).
-This stronger-than-expected growth was mainly attributable to robust domestic demand, in particular to strong private consumption growth which was supported by persistently solid job creation and a low unemployment rate.
-Due in part to the impact of the past Fed tightening cycle, quarter-on-quarter growth is expected to stagnate in the first quarter of 2024, before gradually returning to a positive growth path again.
+After strong quarter-on-quarter growth of 0.8% in the fourth quarter (non-annualised), US growth slowed in the first quarter of 2024 to 0.4%.
+This still solid growth rate was mainly attributable to robust domestic demand, in particular private consumption growth, which was supported by persistently robust job creation and a remarkably low unemployment rate.
+Quarter-on-quarter growth is expected to slow further in the second quarter of 2024.

 Our view on interest rates and foreign exchange rates